Last updated on January 24th, 2020 at 07:25 pm

 4. School Glue Sticks

 My daughter is an art addict so we go through glue sticks fast.
-This pack of two glue sticks is right is priced a bit higher than I would buy it in store but if it bumps me up to free shipping then the amount saved is greater than the extra I spent.
+This pack of two glue sticks is priced a bit higher than I would buy it in store but if it bumps me up to free shipping then the amount saved is greater than the extra I spent.

 6. Hair Elastics

 Both my daughter and I really like the Scunci brand of hair elastics.
 My daughter takes her ponytails out in the strangest places and leaves her hair elastics there as well, so after a while our supply dwindles.
-This pack of 36 is just under $4.

 7. Index Cards